PUSA project – Clean the lake Pien-Saimaa

 The project helped to create 64 new wetland sites, where only 15 had originally been foreseen.

-The project created a massive network of different types of stakeholders, from municipalities, SME’s, private citizens and the third sector, who are now working together to protect the lake from eutrophication.
+The project involved a huge network of different types of stakeholders, from municipalities, SME’s, private citizens and the third sector, who are now working together to protect the lake from eutrophication.

 The project was replicated at five other water systems in Finland.